 Similarly, if a minimum fold-change of 1.5 is chosen for deletion, then the adjusted coverage of the CNV in the case sample must be 1.5 times lower than the coverage in the baseline.

-- Low coverage cutoff If the average coverage of a target is below this value, it will be considered "low coverage" and it will not be used to set up the statistical models, and p-values will not be calculated for it in the target-level CNV prediction.
+- Low coverage cutoff If the average coverage of a target is below this value in the control read mappings, it will be considered "low coverage" and it will not be used to set up the statistical models, and p-values will not be calculated for it in the target-level CNV prediction.

 - Graining level The graining level is used for the region-level CNV prediction.
 Coarser graining levels produce longer CNV calls and less noise, and the algorithm will run faster.
 However, smaller CNVs consisting of only a few targets may be missed at a coarser graining level.